brainstormforce/wp-spectra/README.md

 ## Changelog ##

-### x.x.x ###
+### 2.7.0 - MONDAY, 10th July 2023 ###
 * Feature: Popup Builder - Added a new `Push Content` feature for info bars.
 * Improvement: Forms - Added a full-width alignment option to the submit button.
 * Improvement: Table Of Contents - Added the ability to expand and collapse the entire box by clicking the top portion or the title of the box.
 * Fix: Buttons - Resolved an issue wherein the child responsive padding would not work as expected on the frontend.
-* Fix: Forms - Resolved an issue in which the padding for input fields would not work as expected when the form style was set to underline.
+* Fix: Buttons - Resolved an issue in which the text color would not work as intended in FSE themes.
+* Fix: Buttons - Resolved an issue in which the space between the icon and text would not apply in RTL sites.
-* Fix: Marketing Button - Resolved an issue wherein the border-width and padding would not work as intended in the editor's tablet & mobile view.
+* Fix: Call To Action - Resolved an issue where without inherit from theme for buttons mobile and tablet selectors styles are not working as  intended in frontend.
 * Fix: Container - Resolved an issue wherein the text color of the Container was at a higher priority than those set for headings of blocks inside it.
 * Fix: Content Timeline - Resolved an issue in which the user-defined icon would not appear on new timeline items in the editor.
-* Fix: Testimonial - Resolved equal height issue in frontend when 2 columns per slide is set.
+* Fix: Forms - Resolved an issue in which the padding for input fields would not work as expected when the form style was set to underline.
+* Fix: Forms - Reworked the e-mail sending functionality to ensure that only one e-mail is sent when CC and BCC addresses are specified.
-* Fix: Buttons - Resolved an issue in which the space between the icon and text would not apply in RTL sites.
+* Fix: Icon - Resolved an issue in which the icon's background and border color on hover would not work as intended.
 * Fix: Image - Resolved an issue in which the tablet and mobile border css would not be applied as intended.
-* Fix: Forms - Reworked the e-mail sending functionality to ensure that only one e-mail is sent when CC and BCC addresses are specified.
-* Fix: Buttons - Resolved an issue in which the text color would not work as intended in FSE themes.
+* Fix: Marketing Button - Resolved an issue wherein the border-width and padding would not work as intended in the editor's tablet & mobile view.
 * Fix: Table Of Contents - Resolved an issue in which the collapsible option would not work as intended in Astra's Custom Layouts.
-* Fix: Icon - Resolved an issue in which the icon's background and border color on hover would not work as intended.
+* Fix: Testimonial - Resolved equal height issue in frontend when 2 columns per slide is set.
-* Fix: Call To Action - Resolved an issue where without inherit from theme for buttons mobile and tablet selectors styles are not working as  intended in frontend.

 ### 2.6.9 - TUESDAY, 27th June 2023 ###
 * Improvement: Post Grid - Added the option for normal pagination to disable Ajax-based pagination.